amirhosein-prdv/amirhosein-prdv/README.md

 </a>

 ![](https://visitor-badge-reloaded.herokuapp.com/badge?page_id=amirhosein-prdv.amirhosein-prdv)

-A University of Tehran graduate student who is enrolled in the telecommunication systems and data scientist programme.
-As a dedicated data scientist professional with +3 years of experience, I have worked on a wide range of projects, ranging from Signal processing to computer vision, recommendation systems, transformers and etc. I have developed complex machine learning models and algorithms, created data pipelines, and optimized machine learning models for both accuracy and speed.
-I have experience with various machine learning frameworks such as TensorFlow, Keras, Scikit-learn, and PyTorch.
-I am passionate about using machine learning to solve real-world problems and have a strong focus on model accuracy, scalability, and reliability and interpret complex data sets.
-I possess a strong foundation in mathematical concepts and programming languages such as Python and MATLAB, which have enabled me to analyze complex data sets and derive actionable insights.
+I am a Telecommunications and Data Science Engineer with over 5 years of professional experience in data science and machine learning.
+I have worked on a wide range of projects spanning signal processing, wireless communication, computer vision, and reinforcement learning.

+I have developed complex machine learning models and algorithms, designed and implemented data pipelines, and optimized models for both accuracy and computational efficiency.
+I am experienced with major machine learning frameworks, including TensorFlow, Keras, Scikit-learn, Gymnasium, Stable-baseline3, and PyTorch.

+I am passionate about applying machine learning techniques to solve real-world problems, with a strong focus on model accuracy, scalability, reliability, and the interpretation of complex datasets.
+My solid foundation in mathematical modeling and programming languages such as Python and MATLAB enables me to analyze complex data and derive actionable insights.

 Below is a short story on my background in electrical/telecommunication engineering education.

 ## Educational background
-I'm studying **M.Sc.** in Telecommunication systems at [University of Tehran](https://ece.ut.ac.ir/en/ece).Nowadays I working in [Sarveen Tech](https://sarveentech.ir) as a R&D for AI and Signal processing engineer.
+I'm studying **M.Sc.** in Telecommunication systems at [University of Tehran](https://ece.ut.ac.ir/en/ece).
+Nowadays I am working as an R&D for AI and a signal processing engineer.
 I work and research on dynamic indoor localization with help of machine learning algorithms.

 I received a **B.Sc.** degree from the School of Electrical Engineering, [IUST](http://www.iust.ac.ir/en).
-I have the ability to program in Python and C++ languages.
-My favorite fields are Artificial intelligence, Wireless Communication, signal processing and especially mobile communication in combination with artificial intelligence tools such as machine learning and deep learning.
+I can program in Python and C++.
+My favorite fields are Artificial Intelligence, Wireless Communication, signal processing, and especially mobile communication in combination with artificial intelligence tools such as machine learning and deep learning.
 I have participated in natural language processing and vital signal processing projects with artificial intelligence, and I have experience in working with microcontrollers such as Arduino and STM32 and designing electronic boards in the Altium environment, and I have done various projects both in university and in industry.
-In addition, working as a team and practical projects are very attractive for me.
+In addition, working as a team and on practical projects are very attractive for me.

 Further more, During my bachelor's degree, I have also concentrated on Machine Learning research in wireless communication and signal processing, specifically Deep Learning models.
-As a result, for my thesis, I am going to implement a Reinforcement-learning with use of deep-learning models in wireless communication to develop `Cooperative communication with multi-UAVs` to improve parameters of communication's links such as SNR, Bit rate, ... by choosing UAVs optimally under the supervision of [Dr. S. Mohammad Razavizadeh](https://scholar.google.nl/citations?hl=en&user=jtR2cGMAAAAJ), Associate Professor at Iran University of Science and Technology.
+As a result, for my thesis, I am going to implement a Reinforcement-learning with the use of deep-learning models in wireless communication to develop `Cooperative communication with multi-UAVs` to improve parameters of communication links such as SNR, Bit rate, ... by choosing UAVs optimally under the supervision of [Dr. S. Mohammad Razavizadeh](https://scholar.google.nl/citations?hl=en&user=jtR2cGMAAAAJ), Associate Professor at Iran University of Science and Technology.

 ### Resume (CV)
 Enclosed within this section, you will find my curriculum vitae (CV), which serves as a comprehensive documentation of my career trajectory and educational background.
 By perusing the resume, you will gain insight into the diverse array of professional roles and responsibilities I have undertaken, showcasing my unwavering commitment and proficiency in my chosen field.
 Additionally, my educational journey has been marked by a steadfast dedication to academic excellence, equipping me with a profound knowledge base and a strong foundation in my area of expertise.